rancher/elemental-operator/README.md

 The ManagedOSImage kind used to define what version of RancherOS should be running on each node.
-The simplest example of this type would be to change the version of the local nodes.
+The simplest example of this type would be to change the image of the local nodes.

 ```bash
 kubectl edit -n fleet-local default-os-image